Solutions · Use case

 How is success measured for claims summarisation engagements?

-Measured by adjuster time-to-decision against a control group, factual-correctness rate on a labelled set of summary claims judged by senior adjusters, and omission rate on a checklist of clauses adjusters must not miss.
-Hallucinated facts in the summary are tracked as a hard ceiling.
-The evaluation harness is part of the deliverable, not an afterthought — we build it during the engagement so your team can run it against the next prompt, model, or pipeline change without us.
+Measured by adjuster time-to-decision against a control group, factual-correctness rate on summary claims judged by senior adjusters, and omission rate on a checklist of clauses adjusters must not miss.
+Hallucinated facts are a hard ceiling.
+The evaluation harness is part of the deliverable, not an afterthought.
+We build it during the engagement so your team can run it against the next prompt, model, or pipeline change without us.

 Where does Veso AI NOT apply claims summarisation?